Caff1982/linkedin-skill-assessments-quizzes/search-engine-optimization/search-engine-optimization-quiz.md

 - [ ] PARS
 - [ ] SEM

-#### Q41.
-Which statement is true regarding the use of social signals, such as LinkedIn shares, by Google in its ranking algorithm?

-- [ ] Google does not use social signals to determine rank
-- [ ] Social signals are identical to backlinks
-- [x] Social signals are used to determine topic authority
-- [ ] Social signals provide a benefit only if they have structured data markup

 #### Q42.
 A user clicks an internal link resulting in this redirect chain: `http://domain.com -> https://domain.com -> https://domain.com/`.
 In this example, what is being consumed unnecessarily?

 - [x] redirect allotment